 Claim Must be Reported in Writing.

-You will be asked to complete an Incident Reporting Form and to provide a narrative that summarizes the nature of your representation and the circumstances of the mistake.
+You will be asked to provide a narrative that summarizes the nature of your representation and the circumstances of the mistake.
 You might be asked to meet with claims counsel or to provide a complete copy of the case file.

 Cooperate in Your Defense.